Characteristic functions of measures on geometric rough paths: Abstract

 \section{Abstract}

 We define a characteristic function for probability measures on the signatures of geometric rough paths.
-We apply our results to determine uniqueness of random variables based on their expected signature, and prove a method of moments for weak convergence of random variables.
-We furthermore study analyticity properties of the characteristic function and describe a class of geometric rough paths, containing families of Gaussian and Markovian rough paths, for which the expected signature uniquely identifies each random variable within the class.
+We determine sufficient conditions under which a random variable is uniquely determined by its expected signature, thus partially solving the analogue of the moments problem.
+We furthermore study analyticity properties of the characteristic function and prove a method of moments for weak convergence of random variables.
+We apply our results to signature arising from L{\'e}vy, Gaussian and Markovian rough paths.